H-94

 Plain Language

-Developers must furnish deployers with documentation covering three areas: (1) a summary of the system's intended and foreseeable uses, (2) known limitations and risks, specifically including algorithmic discrimination risks, and (3) information about training datasets and bias mitigation measures applied.
-This is a pre-deployment downstream disclosure obligation — deployers cannot comply with their own impact assessment and risk management obligations without this documentation from developers.
+Developers must furnish downstream deployers with documentation covering three areas: (1) the AI system's intended and foreseeable uses, (2) known limitations and risks including algorithmic discrimination potential, and (3) training dataset information and bias mitigation measures applied.
+This is a deployer-facing documentation obligation — the bill does not require this specific documentation to be made publicly available (that obligation is in Section 2(d)).
+The training data disclosure includes both the data used and the bias mitigation steps taken.

 Statutory Text